Dots Dots

 icon-hammer

-in hydrogen funding in Infrastructure Law
+in hydrogen funding in IIJA

-Further information: Bipartisan Infrastructure Law
+Further information: Infrastructure Investment and Jobs Act

 towards developing four clean hydrogen hubs